Homeland Learning Centre: Students

-HLC establishment and operation is based on the number of school-age students in a remote community, although there is often significant variation in actual implementation.
+HLCs deliver education services to small groups of students who cannot attend the central school in their area.
+In the case of the HLCs in the Laynhapuy Homeland School hub, HLCs operate with 6 to 35 students.
+HLC establishment and operation are based on the number of school-age students in a remote community, although implementation often varies significantly.
 School age was considered to be from four to seventeen years.
-Twelve school age children entitles a community to an HLC; if the number drops below nine the HLC is closed.
-HLCs are entitled to one non-qualified "Assistant Teacher" for each 17 students, and a visiting (non-resident) qualified teacher for every 22 students.
+Twelve school-age children entitle a community to an HLC; if the number drops below nine, the HLC is closed.
+According to the Education Department's Annual Report 2001–2002, "All Homeland Learning Centre students are assumed to be Indigenous".
+It has been noted that the NT Government had built HLCs for Indigenous students in very remote communities while building schools for non-Indigenous students.